Skip to main content

 Quick tip:

-Inputting the request code in the Global search also grants the user a quick access to the request itself.
-This can help you find the request directly, to share any additional comments or revisions needed, or mark the request complete to keep your queued requests moving.
+Inputting the request ID in the Global search also grants the user a quick access to search for the request and file itself.
+This can help you find the request directly, to share any additional comments or revisions needed or mark the request complete to keep your queued requests moving.

 How This Helps You